Layerfile

 Project Breakdown

 To view the power of preview environments in action, let’s go through an example with our open-source version of Slack, Livechat Example, that uses Docker Compose.
 For the purpose of this quickstart guide, the codebase is monorepository, so all of the services are within a single folder (/services).
+Our Livechat Example contains the following within the/services

 folder: